Spinners/Spin.Swift/README.md

 # Acknowledgements

-The advanced demo applications use [Alamofire](https://github.com/Alamofire/Alamofire) for their network stack.

-The advanced UIKit demo applications uses [Swinject](https://github.com/Swinject/Swinject) for dependency injection, [Reusable](https://github.com/AliSoftware/Reusable) for view instantiation and [RxFlow](https://github.com/RxSwiftCommunity/RxFlow) for the coordinator pattern.
+The advanced demo applications use [Alamofire](https://github.com/Alamofire/Alamofire) for their network stack, [Swinject](https://github.com/Swinject/Swinject) for dependency injection, [Reusable](https://github.com/AliSoftware/Reusable) for view instantiation (UIKit version) and [RxFlow](https://github.com/RxSwiftCommunity/RxFlow) for the coordinator pattern (UIKit version).

-The following repos have been a source of inspiration:
+The following repos have also been a source of inspiration:

 * [RxFeedback](https://github.com/NoTests/RxFeedback.swift)
 * [ReactiveFeedback](https://github.com/babylonhealth/ReactiveFeedback)